brianhouse/sound_art/lectures/06_synthesis.md

 ![](media/06_05_pd_placement_3.png)

-Note that a Number box, which holds a number, is distinguished from an Object box by the bevel on its corner.
+Note that a Number box, which holds a number, is distinguished from an object box by the bevel on its corner.

 #### Connections